EthanH0722/Scraper/README.md

 # Scraper

-Code for scraping stocks price data
+Code to scrape the data of APPLE stocks price.